-As we move closer to the change of season it is a good idea to support our system by reducing the Kapha build up during the winter.
-Expelling Kapha from our system will get us in shape for the change of season, supporting our immune system to avoid the flu, allergies, mucus and other Kapha -related conditions.
+As we move closer to spring, it’s a good idea to revitalize our body by reducing the kapha buildup that occurs during the winter.
+Expelling kapha from our system will get us in shape for the change of season, supporting our natural resistance to colds and flu, allergies, excess mucus, and other kapha-related conditions.

-The featured Ayurvedic herb for this month is Punarnava Boerhaavia diffusa.
-This water-loving, creeping perennial flowers during the monsoon and grows all over India and Sri Lanka.
-The whole plant is used for its high medicinal value.
-Punarnava literally means ‘the plant that makes one new again’.
-Its rejuvenative action works through its opening and cleansing activity allowing effective nourishment to reach the tissues, making it perfect for spring cleansing.
+The featured Ayurvedic herb for April is Boerhaavia diffusa, commonly known aspunarnava.
+This water-loving perennial creeper flowers during monsoon season and grows all over India and Sri Lanka.
+The whole plant is highly valued for its medicinal properties.
+The Sanskrit name punarnavameans “the plant that makes one new again.”
+Its rejuvenative action works through its capacity to open channels and clear blockages, allowing essential nourishment to reach the tissues, making it perfect for spring cleansing and renewal.

 The sole purpose of these articles is to provide information about the tradition of Ayurveda.
-This information is not intended for use in the diagnosis, treatment, cure or prevention of any
+This information is not intended for use in the diagnosis, treatment, cure, or prevention of any